emiltj/cds-language-exam/assignment_4/README.md

 ## Methods

 **Specifically for this assignment:**
+A prerequisite for completing this assignment is having a weighted edgelist.
+I have therefore decided to include an additional script, which generates a weighted edgelist (```create_edgelist.py```).
+This script takes the ```fake_or_real_news.csv``` dataset and extracts its entities with the label \[PERSON\].
+It utilizes the model _en_core_web_sm_ from the SpaCy library.
+It then find entity pairs (entities that appear within the same document) and counts how often these pairs have appeared in all news articles - these counts are the weight of each of the unique pairs.
+The weighted edgelist is then saved as a .csv.

+The actual assignment script ```network.py``` takes the newly created weighted edgelist as input and the argument _n_ that specifies how many of the heighest weighted node pairs the network analysis should include.
+It plots the network using the package _networkx_ and saves it to directory ```viz```.
+It also calculates centrality measures and saves it as a .csv in the folder  ```output```.
+The measures are eigenvector centrality, betweenness centrality and degree centrality.
+Eigenvector centrality is a measure of influence of a node - nodes with many connections to other well connected nodes will have higher scores.
+Betweenness centrality is a measure of centrality in a network - a node that lies on communication flows can control the flow.
+Calculated by computing the shortest paths between all nodes, then determining the fraction of the number of these paths that go through a given node in question, compared to total number of paths.
+In a weighted network such as this one, scores are higher given higher edge weights.
+Degree centrality is merely the number of connections a given node has.

 **On a more general level (this applies to all assignments):**
 I have tried to as accessible and user-friendly as possible.
 This has been attempted by the use of: